squidsoup/kiwipycon-2016-youngcoders/students.md

 # Steve is up to in the Minecraft world!
 mc = Minecraft.create()

-# We need to store the 'state' of our LED, which can be either ON or OFF.
+# We need to store the 'state' of our LED, which can be either
+# ON or OFF.
 # In code, we can represent ON and OFF with True and False.
 # Since the LED is OFF to start with, we'll set this to False.
 LED = False

 # This is the start of an infinite loop.
-# Code that follows 'while True' will continue to run until we stop our program.
+# Code that follows 'while True' will continue to run until
+# we stop our program.
-# In game programming, sometimes this is called a 'main loop, or 'game loop'.
+# In game programming, sometimes this is called a 'main loop,
+# or 'game loop'.
 while True:
-    # Our Minecaft object 'mc' can tell us lots of different things about
+    # Our Minecaft object 'mc' can tell us lots of different things
-    # what is happening in Minecraft.
-When something happens in Minecraft
+    # about what is happening in Minecraft.
+    # Something happening in Minecraft is called an 'event'.
-    # it gets recorded as an 'event'.
-The events we want to know about are
+    # The events we want to know about are
     # doors opening and closing, which Minecraft stores as a BlockHit.
     # mc.events.pollBlockHits() will create a List of events if any have occured.
     events = mc.events.pollBlockHits()